ESuth/sem/use-cases/use-case-23.md

 SUCCESS END CONDITIONS

-	Displays the top N populated capital cities in a region, where N and the region are chosen by the user
+	Displays the top N populated capital cities in a continent, where N and the continent are chosen by the user

 FAILED END CONDITION